xalib16/osu-teams-index/README.md

 ## DISCLAIMER:
 Over **10,000** teams have already been created and it's not easy to keep track of certain things like the member count, application status, images, leader username changes, and whether the team was deleted.
 I will still check occasionally, but there are no guarantees.
 For the least, you will be still able to find teams.

-If you find a team that is listed but no longer exists, please make an [issue request](https://github.com/xalib16/osu-teams-index/issues)!
+If you find a team that is listed but no longer exists, please make an [issue request](https://github.com/xalib16/osu-teams-index/issues) so I can remove it!